 - Jacks: 1½ points

 - All other cards: ½ point

-In order to meet his contract, the attacker must make at least a minimum number of points with his cards, defined according to the number of oudlers he owns :
+To succeed in the declared contract, the attacker must obtain at least a minimum of points with their cards, defined according to the number of oudlers they have:

 - With two oudlers: 41 points

 - With only one oudler: 51 points

 - With no oudler: 56 points

 Points are counted to the nearest half.
 Thus if the attacker makes 35½ points with three oudlers, the contract is lost.

 Each contract is arbitrarily worth 25 points, to which is added the difference between the card points obtained and those strictly required to make the contract.
 This score is then multiplied by the value of the contract chosen by the attacker.
 Then, finally, each defender wins or loses this number of points while the attacker wins or loses as many times this number of points as there are defenders.
 If the declarer has succeeded in the contract, he or she wins points while the defenders lose points, and vice versa.
 All this is done in such a way that the total of all the players is always equal to zero.

 - Push: factor 1.5